MileHacker Logo

 • Hospitality is central to Iraqi culture.
 Guests often offered tea or coffee upon arrival.
 It is polite to accept.

 • Meals are typically eaten communally, often with large platters of food shared among diners.
-Bread (khubz), a flatbread, is a fundamental element served with most meals.
+Bread (khubz), a flatbread, is a fundamental element served with almost all meals.

 • Hands are traditionally used for eating.
 Always use your right hand, as the left hand is considered unclean.

-• Alcohol is generally not served in most local restaurants due to religious customs.
-You will not find it in most local eateries in Al Hillah.
+• Liquor is generally not served in most of the local restaurants due to religious customs.
+You will not locate it in most local eateries in Al Hillah.

 Ingredients & Flavors